jeshan/lambda-default-dlq/README.md

 You can choose an interval (number of hours) to periodically find your new functions and add DLQs to them.

+Note:
+Functions need the `sqs:SendMessage`permission before a DLQ can be attached to them.
+In case you have such functions, a new message will be put in the DLQ stating which functions' policies you will need to update.

-Note that this project is still experimental.
+Also, note that this project is still experimental.
 Please share your experiences with the community.